 Starting in about 2003, random war tax resisters around the country (by no means all) who filed and enclosed a protest letter began to receive frivolous filing warning letters or the penalty itself.
-After complaints, the Office of Chief Counsel of the IRS issued a memo, “Application of Section 6702 Penalty to Taxpayer Who Files a Return with War Complaint,” which clarifies that a frivolous penalty does not apply when a letter is enclosed with an accurate 1040 form filing — a small victory for taxpayers who protest war!
+A "systemic issue" complaint was filed with the Taxpayer Advocate, which resulted in a 2013 memo from the IRS Office of Chief Counsel, “Application of Section 6702 Penalty to Taxpayer Who Files a Return with War Complaint,” which clarifies that a frivolous penalty does not apply when a letter is enclosed with an accurate 1040 form filing — a small victory for taxpayers who protest war!

 In 2014, there seem to be two types of letters that the IRS sends in response to what they consider to be frivolous returns.

 NWTRCC has heard from a few people who have recieved a letter from the IRS stating that their correspondence contains frivolous arguments.
 These letters contain a warning about the potential $5,000 filing penalty, so they are rather frightening to most recipients, but they can be ignored, or call the 800 number to ask why you got this letter, and you should be reassured that it is a computer generated warning.

 One war tax resister who received this letter in 2014 called the IRS number on the letter.
 She reported her conversation with the IRS in an email, which is quoted here: